SkillsUnion/tamkeen-software/docs/1-frontend/assignment/high-card.md

 ## Submission

-Submit a pull request to the `main` branch of Rocket's High Card repo and share your PR link in your section Slack channel.
+Submit the Github repository of your assignment link